 Over the past few years, more than 3.5 million people have taken out a loan, 40% of the people taking out these loans are aged between 21 and 27 that’s a whopping 1.4 million people.

 QuidMarket is a loan company that specialises in small loans.
-As a responsible lender, our loans are available for those over the age of 23.
+As a responsible lender, our short term loans are available for those over the age of 23.
 Millennial using loans are not a new trend.
 Over one million people annually take out loans across different loan companies.
 Loans usually amount to an average value of around £370.

 What benefits do young people see in small loans?